splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 .. meta::
     :description: Learn about global variables in Splunk Synthetic Monitoring.

-global variables are pre-saved, reusable variables you can define once and use across all your Browser and API tests.
+Define a global variables once, then you can use the variable across all of your Browser and API tests.

 How can you use global variables?
 ===================================